What If… Cities Could Foresee the Future Curbside

 Introducing the Comparison Dashboard

 CurbIQ’s Comparison Dashboard is an integral component of Curb Analyzer that helps users navigate through the many possible changes to the curbside.
-The dashboard lets users compare changes in curbside supply by regulation type, potential revenue, GHG emissions, number of users, or any other customized metrics for different curb uses.
+The dashboard lets users compare changes in curbside supply by regulation type, potential revenue, sustainability score, number of users, or any other customized metrics for different curb uses.
 These changes can be viewed both in the side-by-side comparison view as well as in the net difference view.

 By proposing different regulations on various scenarios, for example, proposing a transit zone and a few spaces dedicated to micro mobility for a transit-oriented scenario, users can see the difference between a proposed plan and the existing curbside conditions to understand the impact of these changes.
 Users can also compare different scenarios throughout various time periods to find the best fit for the given curb space.
 The intuitive and user-friendly interface of Comparison Dashboard allows users to easily navigate through the platform and see everything in a single view.